-- Patrons are responsible for saving their own work on a mobile storage device such as a floppy disk or flash drive, the library cannot provide mobile storage devices to patrons
+- Patrons are responsible for saving their own work on a mobile storage device such as a flash drive.
+The library cannot provide mobile storage devices to patrons.

 - Patrons should respect the privacy of others who are using a computer or while using a computer themselves.

 - Only Library software can be used on Library computers.

 - The Library assumes no responsibility and shall have no liability for any claims or damages which result from provision of computer and internet access to the public.